Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Best Variations of Drag Curl

-For more variations, you can perform this drag curl with a barbell, cable or EZ bar.
+You can perform this drag curl with a barbell, cable, or EZ bar for more variations.

 Cable Drag Curl

-2. Stand with your feet shoulder-width apart, your knees slightly bent, and your abs are drawn in.
+2. Stand with your feet shoulder-width apart, your knees slightly bent.

 3. Grab the bar with a double underhand (supinated) grip, with your hands slightly wider than shoulder-width apart.